craftercms/docker-compose/README.md

 ## Start manual
 1. `cd authoring`.
-2. `docker-compose up` to run the containers in the foreground or `docker-compose up -d` to run them detached in the background (and `docker-compose logs -f` to tail the logs).
+2. `docker compose up` to run the containers in the foreground or `docker compose up -d` to run them detached in the background (and `docker compose logs -f` to tail the logs).

 # Start Delivery Environment